 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for CHEF, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Chefs' Warehouse Inc ranked in the 63th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 112.83%.
-The most interesting components of our discounted cash flow analysis for Chefs' Warehouse Inc ended up being:
+To summarize, we found that Chefs' Warehouse Inc ranked in the 58th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 90%.
+In terms of the factors that were most noteworthy in this DCF analysis for CHEF, they are:

-Chefs' Warehouse Inc's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than only 0% of US stocks with positive free cash flow.
+Chefs' Warehouse Inc's effective tax rate, as measured by taxes paid relative to net income, is at 51 -- greater than 94.15% of US stocks with positive free cash flow.

 Terminal Growth Rate in Free Cash Flow